June 28, 2008 - Cretaceous Fossils, Sumter County, AL

 (Pictures courtesy Jan Novak and Vicki Lais)

-After a brief overview of the geology of the area, and a review of collecting and flagging procedures by Dr. Lamb, the group headed out into the gullies.
+After a brief overview of the geology of the area, and a review of collecting and flagging procedures by James Lamb, the group headed out into the gullies.
 Almost immediately, fossil mosasaur vertebra and turtle pieces are found and marked with flags.

 This is a very well detailed fossil fish vertebra.
 Fossil shells and fragments littered much of the gully.